sydasif/sydasif.github.io/_posts/ansible/2022-06-11-ansible-setting.md

 ---

 ## Ansible Configuration and Setting
 Ansible supports several sources for configuring its behavior, including an ini file named `ansible.cfg`, environment variables, command-line options, playbook keywords, and variables.
 This flexibility allows users to customize and optimize Ansible for their specific environments and needs.
-For a detailed guide on Ansible configuration, refer to the [Ansible Configuration and Settings](./ansible-settings.md) guide.
+For a detailed guide on Ansible configuration.

 ## The Configuration File